-Tags : Adventure Trip, Baby, Beach, Biking, Camping, Hiking, Horseback Riding, Kids, Kids Club, New Hampshire, North America, Pennsylvania, Teens, Top 10 Vacations, USA, Vermont
+Tags : Adventure Trip, Baby, California, Kids, Kids Club, North America, Teens, Top 10 Vacations, USA

 Family sleepaway camp vacations offer fun, adventure and family bonding at reasonable rates.
 So, think about going to camp together with your kids this year.
 Plan ahead, and check out these great family sleepaway camps.

-Parents who wish to relive their childhood camp days -- or who simply want to enjoy quality family time away from the distractions of modern technology -- are flocking to family camps for recreation and to enjoy the great outdoors with their kids.
+Parents who wish to relive their childhood camp days---or who simply want to enjoy quality family time away from the distractions of modern technology---are flocking to family camps to enjoy recreation and the great outdoors with their kids.
 Family camps welcome parents to enjoy the overnight-camp experience that is usually exclusive to tweens and teens.
 One of the fastest-growing trends in the camp industry, about 10 percent of camps in the U.S. now offer family programs, more than double the amount in 1995.
 Families stay in tents or cabins, eat communal meals in the dining hall, and participate in a variety of outdoor activities.
 No cooking, driving, or planning an itinerary on this vacation!

 Most family camps run three to seven days, and generally include all activities, food, and lodging.
 The price ranges anywhere from $200 to $1500 per person, although it is often less expensive than the typical family vacation.
 Family camp is ideal for families with children ages 7-12, however most camps welcome infants (some even provide the option of childcare), and many camps have teen-specific programs as well.

 Here is our list of Top Family Camps located in the West.
 In addition, our favorite family camping chain, with locations throughout the US and Canada is Yogi Bear's Jellystone Park Camp-Resorts.